JonasMendez/SORTER/README.md

 	-idformat * = if you mispell the above arguments or leave -id format blank, it will keep the default trimal headers; e.g. >L100_cl0_WA10_sampleid_0 1230 bp

-COMMAND LINE EXAMPLE:
+Command line example:

 python Stage1B.py -wd /workingdirectory/cleanfastq/ -ref /workingdirectory/cleanfastq/references.fasta -loci 450 -reclust F -c1 .99 -c2 .80 -cs contig -csn 10 -csl 300 -al 1000 -indel 0.25 -idformat onlysample

 ### Stage2.py

-Stage2.py takes the dataset generated in Stage1B.py, maps reads to consensus alleles in order to phase haplotypes using samtools phase.
-The phased clustered loci are then re-aligned for analysis.
+Stage2.py takes the dataset generated in Stage1B.py, maps reads to consensus alleles in order to phase haplotypes using samtools phase, resulting in two haplotype bi-allelic sequences per sample, assuming all samples are diploid.
+The phased clustered loci are then re-aligned for analysis and output in the 'diploids_phased' folder.

-*** MAKE SURE YOU HAVE MADE THE /workingdirectory/diploids_phased/ DIRECTORY BEFORE RUNNING.
+*** MAKE SURE YOU HAVE MADE THE /workingdirectory/cleanfastq/diploids_phased/ DIRECTORY BEFORE RUNNING.

 FLAGS: